alexandertrefz/essence/packages/website/diagnostics.md

 A Generic Case (`case Value`, inside `<infer Value>`) swallows the rest the same way `case _` does, even though it names a Type of its own: Types erase before a Match runs, so it narrows nothing and accepts every value that reaches it.
-It can therefore only ever be written last — written above `case Nothing`, it answered the Nothing where the Signature promised a `Value`.
+It can therefore only ever be written last — written above `case String`, it answered the String where the Signature promised a `Value`.

 **Quick Fix — "Remove unreachable Case":** deletes the whole Handler, taking the line break and the indentation before it along.